 - 4 tomatoes chopped

-- 1 cup of frozen peas
+- 1 cup frozen peas

-- ¼ finely chopped flat leaf parsley
+- ¼ cup fresh parsley finely chopped

 - 2 tablespoons extra virgin olive oil

-- 4 litres of soup stock
+- 4 litres soup stock beef, chicken or vegetable stock

 - grated parmesan cheese

-- generous handful basil leaves roughly chopped
+- handful basil leaves roughly chopped